medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ### Needed Accounts

 - A [DigitalOcean](https://cloud.digitalocean.com/registrations/new) account.
 You need to provide a payment method on sign up.
-- A [GitHub](https://github.com/) account to create a repository to host your server’s codebase.
+- A [GitHub](https://github.com/) account to create a repository to host your Medusa backend’s codebase.

 :::tip